sauloorizaga/CS_StabilityGPU/README.md

 104.7 seconds on a single NVIDIA RTX 5090 — a ~380× speedup —
 making systematic stability analysis of this scale routinely accessible for the first time.

+We welcome questions, feedback, and potential collaboration opportunities—feel free to reach out!